jingyanggggg/active-directory-hardening-lab/README.md

 1. **12-Character Password Complexity**
    - Enforced a minimum password length of 12 characters and enabled strict complexity requirements.
 This protects user identities by mitigating brute-force, dictionary, and password-spraying attacks.
 2. **Removable Media Restrictions (USB Deny All)**
-   - Denied read/write/execute access to all removable storage classes.This prevents physical data exfiltration by insider threats and mitigates the risk of malware introduction via malicious USB drops.
+   - Denied read/write/execute access to all removable storage classes.
+This prevents physical data exfiltration by insider threats and mitigates the risk of malware introduction via malicious USB drops.

 ---